Obviously Five Believers

 “Yes, Raymond, as a matter of fact we do”, I reply.
 “And if we didn’t, it would not be too hard to imagine what they’d written.”

 It’s a wonderful day in Gothenburg, Sweden.
+There might even be sunshine somewhere.
 We’re all in a good mood.
 Not tired at all.
-A bit hungry, but not worse than the dogs outside remain safe.
-And my friend Raymond has just now said more than two coherent sentences without fumbling.
+Well, maybe just a trifle.
+A bit hungry, but not worse than the dogs outside remain safe, at least for the moment.
+It’s a day when anything could happen.
+As a further proof, Raymond has just now said more than two coherent sentences without fumbling.
 Make you proud to be a Norwegian.
-Lark Skyrider, however, has not come to celebrate national pride.
+Lark Skyrider, however, shows no interest in celebrating national pride.
 Leaning across the table, an intense expression on his face, he says in a voice that can scare the dead:

-“Every time Bob has tried something new, the audience and damned journalists gets pissed off!
+“Every time Bob has tried something new, the audience and damned journalists pee in their pants.
 The more challenging Bob is, the harsher the reviews.
 It’s been the same story from Newport 1965 to Copenhagen 1987.
 The cry of “Judas!” follows him everywhere.
 In 1981 the newspapers wrote that people walked out of his concerts, like our pal Raymond did later that very same year.”

 “I’ve said I’m sorry.”